Clastify logo

 For example, chloroethane reacts with hydroxide ions in aqueous solution:

-Chlorine is more electronegative than carbon, so the C–Cl bond is polar and the carbon bonded to chlorine is δ⁺.
-A lone pair on OH⁻ forms the new C–O bond.
-At the same time, the electron pair in the C–Cl bond moves onto chlorine, producing Cl⁻ as the leaving group.
+The C–Cl bond is polar because chlorine is more electronegative than carbon, so the carbon bonded to chlorine is δ+\delta^+.
+A lone pair on OH−OH^- forms the new C–O bond.
+At the same time, the electron pair in the C–Cl bond moves onto chlorine, producing Cl−Cl^- as the leaving group.

 Writing descriptions of electron-pair movement